unixcharles/refinerycms-blog/readme.md

 RSS feed
 --------
-There is an RSS feed at /blog.rss, you may want to specify it in your layout to enable auto discovery.
+There is an RSS feed at /blog.rss, auto discovery link to /blog.rss are include in index and view.

 Credit
 ------